NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_06_Linear_and_Logistic_Regression.md

 windspeed: wind speed
 rentals: count of total rental bikes (our target variable)

+Read in this data as a dataframe named *bikes*.

 1. Create boxplots of rentals vs. season, rentals vs. mnth, rentals vs. holiday, and rentals vs. weekday.
 Do you notice any trends?

 2. Create scatterplots of rentals vs. temp, rentals vs. atemp, rentals vs. hum, and rentals vs. windspeed.
 Do you notice any trends.